edissyum/opencapture/README.md

    - Multiple ADR (LAD) profile, using INI file
    - SIRET/SIREN & Adress verification (Only FR for now, could be disabled in settings)
    - Complex locale REGEX used.
 Easy to improve and modify
    - You have the choice to convert PDF to TIFF or JPG.
-With the TIFF format the results are better but the size of files are much bigger
    - SQLITE OR POSTGRESQL database support

 # Installation
 ## Linux Distributions

 Tested with :
-- Debian 9.8 with Python 3.5.3 & Tesseract v3.04.01 or Tesseract V4.0.0 (stretch-backports) & nginx as web server
-- Debian 9.6 with Python 3.5.3 & Tesseract v3.04.01 or Tesseract V4.0.0 (stretch-backports) & nginx as web server
 - Debian 10 with Python 3.7.3 & Tesseract V4.0.0 & nginx as web server
 - Ubuntu 20.04 LTS with Python 3.7.7 & Tesseract V4.1.1 & nginx as web server
 - Ubuntu 20.04 LTS with Python 3.8.5 & Tesseract V4.1.1 & nginx as web server